thetarnav/solid-devtools/CONTRIBUTING.md

 The code is formatted with prettier.
 You can use it if you want, or not, it's up to you because the code get's formatted automatically by a github action.
 If you want to use it, you can run `pnpm format` to format the code.

-If you want to run the E2E tests, you need to install the dependencies by running `npx playwright --with-deps chromium`, then run `pnpm test:e2e`.
+If you want to run the E2E tests, you need to install the dependencies by running `pnpm dlx playwright install --with-deps chromium` _(or `npx playwright install --with-deps chromium`)_, then run `pnpm test:e2e`.

 ## Operating System